RShankar/Spring-2020-Intro-Microprocessor/links.md

 * Microchip video: https://www.youtube.com/watch?v=T8tRqvkFZcw
 * Our IDE Installation (step-by-step).
 It is for an earlier version for a different board, but still useful: https://github.com/RShankar/Intro-to-Microprocessors/tree/master/MPLab%20X%20IDE
-* Software to be downloaded and installed or to be Explored:
+* Software to be downloaded and installed or to be explored:
     * For stand-alone IDE (Operating system dependent) installation: https://www.microchip.com/mplab/mplab-x-ide
     * Explore the IDE on the cloud (for learning purposes only; all class work must be done on the stand-alone IDE installed on your
       PC): https://www.microchip.com/mplab/mplab-xpress